fkyprianou/deved-platform/content/blog/en/traffic-alert-through-sms-using-vonage-and-google-maps-api.md

 ---
 title: Traffic Alert Through SMS Using Vonage and Google Maps API
-description: In this article, I will show how you can create a traffic alert through SMS using Vonage and Google Maps API in Node.js.
+description: Learn how you can create a traffic alert through SMS using Vonage and Google Maps API in Node.js.
+thumbnail: /content/blog/traffic-alert-through-sms-using-vonage-and-google-maps-api/traffic-alert.png
 author: pranav-shinde
 published: true
-published_at: 2023-03-01T10:10:54.060Z
+published_at: 2023-03-02T10:10:54.060Z
-updated_at: 2023-03-01T10:10:54.071Z
+updated_at: 2023-03-02T10:10:54.071Z
 category: tutorial
 tags:
   - javascript